 Sometimes I do my best thinking in the car and today was an excellent example of this.
-I had a phone call today with a the digital agency Authentic who have been hired to help you stop saying Swagger, when you mean OpenApi.
+I had a phone call today with a the digital agency Authentic who has been hired to help you stop saying Swagger when you mean OpenApi.
 I’m only partially kidding.
 They asked me some hard questions about why I got involved in the OpenAPI Initiative, and experiences I have had with OpenAPI delivering value.
-Apparently this started a chain reaction of noodling in my subconscious because while driving my daughter to ballet, it hit me.
+Apparently, this started a chain reaction of noodling in my subconscious because while driving my daughter to ballet, it hit me.
 I’ve been thinking about OpenAPI all wrong.

 Let me be categorically clear.
 In the beginning, I was not a fan of Swagger.
 Or WADL, or RAML, or API Blueprint or RADL.
-I was, and largely still am, a card carrying Restafarian.
+I was, and largely still am, a card-carrying Rastafarian.
 I wear that slur with pride.
 I like to eat REST Pragmatists for breakfast.
 Out of band coupling is the scourge of the Internet.
 We’ve tried interface definition languages before.
 Remember WSDL?
 Been there, done that.
 Please, not again.

 An Inflection Point

-The first chink in my amour of objections appeared at the API Strategy Conference in Austin in November 2015 (There’s another one coming up soon in Portand http://apistrat.com/).
+The first chink in my amour of objections appeared at the API Strategy Conference in Austin in November 2015 (There’s another one coming up soon in Portland http://apistrat.com/).
 I watched Tony Tam do a workshop on Swagger.
 Truth be told, I only attended to see what trouble I could cause.
 Turns out he showed a tool called Swagger-Inflector and I was captivated.
 Inflector used Swagger for a different purpose.
-It became a DSL for driving the routing of a Java based HTTP API.
+It became a DSL for driving the routing of a Java-based HTTP API.

 An Inside Job